My BRRRR House Hack Case Study

 $50,000 Over Budget and Still Coming Out Ahead

 This is the tale of my recently completed house hack/BRRR (buy, rehab, rent, refinance, repeat) project.
-As the title says, I ran $50,000 over budget and still came out ahead.
-I did this by buying right, being selective with the improvements I did—and, of course, with a little luck.
+I ran $50,000 over budget and still came out ahead.
+I did this by buying right, being selective with the improvements I did—and with a little luck.

 While my significant other and I have been together for several years, real estate investing was my thing, and she didn’t really have any interest in it.
-She was familiar with my previous house hacks because I’d spent close to a year sharing stories and articles with her about house hacking—how it’s a great way to lower living expenses and build wealth—but this would be our first project together.
+She was familiar with my previous house hacks because I’d spent close to a year sharing stories and articles with her about house hacking.
+But this would be our first house hack together.

 After determining the project goal, it was time to start finding potential deals.

-Not every city has a lot of small multifamily properties, but here in New Orleans they’re quite common.
+Not every city has a lot of small multifamily properties, but in New Orleans they’re quite common.
 The city is filled with doubles (duplexes) and triples (triplexes).
-You can find them ranging in price from as low as $100k to over a million dollars.
-They also usually have a nicer “Owner’s Unit” as well, with better fixtures and finishes than the rental side—which helped appease my significant other.
-I also noticed that this area has a higher percentage of homes with guest houses, mother–in-law suites, former servant quarters, and detached or accessory buildings on the property.
+They range in price from $100k to over a million dollars.
+They also usually have a nicer “Owner’s Unit” as well, with better fixtures and finishes than the rental side.
+I also noticed this area has a higher percentage of homes with guest houses, mother–in-law suites, former servant quarters, and detached or accessory buildings on the property.

-I focused on finding a distressed double that had an accessory building or guest house—basically, focus on buying a place cheap and then fixing it up.
-We’d then live in the nicer Owner’s Unit, and then rent the other half to a long-term tenant in the hope that the other side would cover a large portion of our mortgage.
-We’d have the mother-in-law suite or pool house to put up our family and friends when they visit (boy do people love to visit us in New Orleans).
+I focused on finding a distressed double that had an accessory building or guest house.
+Basically, focus on buying a place cheap and then fixing it up.
+We’d then live in the nicer Owner’s Unit, and then rent the other half to a long-term tenant to cover a large portion of our mortgage.
+We’d have the mother-in-law suite or pool house to put up our family and friends when they visit.
 We could also rent it out during peak tourist times like Mardis Gras or Jazz Fest to generate additional income.

 Finding the Deal:

-Over a 6-month period, I probably got alerts and emails on over 200 potential deals.
-Then I probably went and looked at over 20 properties in person.
+Over a 6-month period, I probably got alerts on over 200 potential deals.
+I probably went and looked at over 20 properties in person.

 One morning I got an email alert from my Realtor about an old 1920’s-era corner store.
-In New Orleans, the typical corner store was set up so that the owner lived upstairs and had their shop or corner store on the first floor.
-Folks would often convert these old corner stores into single–family residences.
+In New Orleans, the typical corner store was arranged so the owner lived upstairs and their shop or corner store on the first floor.
+Folks often convert these old corner stores into single–family residences.

 It came on the market at $345,000, and it needed a ton of work.
-I could tell just from the pictures and notes in the listing (bad plumbing and old knob & tube wiring) that it was priced too high to do renovations and still have a lot of upsides.
-There was also a very messy tenant in the upstairs, and the downstairs was being used as a personal art studio for a random tenant.
+I could tell from the pictures and notes in the listing that it was priced too high to do renovations and still have upsides.
+There was also a very messy tenant in the upstairs.
+The downstairs was being used as a personal art studio for a random tenant.
 As a result, the property didn’t show well.
-But here’s why I thought it had potential:

-- The property needed a full gut, so this gave me the option to customize the property.
-I could change the layout if I wanted, I could bring everything to code, and I wouldn’t have to worry about any major CAPEX in the foreseeable future.
+- The property needed a full gut.
+This gave me the option to customize the property.
+I could change the layout and bring everything to code.
+If I did that, there is no worry about any major CAPEX in the future.

-- The layouts were all wrong.
-New Orleans is full of shotgun–style floorplans where you had to walk through one bedroom to get to another bedroom.
-Then the downstairs had a studio space and several back rooms with multiple makeshift kitchens.
-I knew I could configure the property to maximize space and rents.
+- The layouts were wrong.
+New Orleans is full of shotgun–style floorplans where you walk through one bedroom to get to another.
+The downstairs had a studio space and several back rooms with multiple makeshift kitchens.
+I could configure the property to maximize space and rents.

 - There were two gas meters on the property and three electrical meters, but only one water meter.
-The property was also grandfathered in on the old zoning.
 This gave the property the potential to be divided into three units, even though new zoning only allowed a max of two units.
 In addition, the current owner was paying water for all the tenants.
 I also knew I could sub-meter and pass the costs to the tenants, which would save on expenses and increase the value.

 - The listing agent measured the property wrong.
-With the experience, I had to look at hundreds of properties over the years (and renovating a couple of dozen), I thought the square footage seemed off as I was doing my walkthrough.
-When I take a serious look at a property, I do my own measurements from both the outside and the inside—and that’s what I did here.
+I thought the square footage seemed off as I was doing my walkthrough.
+I always do my own measurements from both the outside and the inside.
 And guess what?
-The listing agent ended up being low by about 200 square feet!
+The listing agent was off by about 200 square feet!
 This was a $20,000 to $40,000 mistake on their part.

-- And the cherry on top was a detached, two–story, one–car garage building that had plumbing but no electricity.
+- There was a detached, two–story, one–car garage building that had plumbing but no electricity.
 On top of having the one car-garage area, there was roughly 500 square feet of unfinished space upstairs.
-The biggest challenge besides no electricity was that there didn’t appear to be a way, due to lack of space, to create stairs to code to access the second story without giving up too much space for the car in the garage—so everyone else looking at this property dismissed this space.
-I believed I could put in a spiral staircase to get access to the second story and still meet code.
+One challenge was there wasn’t a way to build stairs to code to access the second story, without giving up space for the car in the garage.
+Everyone else looking at this property dismissed this space.
+I believed I could build a spiral staircase to access the second story and meet code.

-It came on the market at $345,000, and as I mentioned above, it needed a ton of work but had a lot of upside.
-After viewing the property, and having my Realtor ask tons of questions, I submitted a verbal, low-ball offer, knowing it would probably get turned down.
-And, of course, my offer got turned down.
-But I wanted to get my name in the mix
+It came on the market at $345,000, but it needed a ton of work.
+After viewing the property, and having my Realtor ask tons of questions, I submitted a verbal, low-ball offer.
+I knew it would get turned down.
+And sure enough, it did.
+But I wanted to get my name in the mix.

-After about 30 days of it sitting, they did a price reduction to around $300k.
+After about 30 days of it sitting, they reduced the price to around $300k.
 I got an email alert when the price reduction hit the MLS.
-Unfortunately, I was out of town traveling for work, so I didn’t see the email for a few days.
-I missed out and someone else got it under contract.
-But I knew that if they reduced the price, they might be more willing to negotiate if the current offer fell through.
-I had my Realtor send in my financials, a prequalification letter from a hard money letter, along with an offer at $295,000 so I was in a backup position.
-I also had my Realtor stress to the seller that I knew what I was doing and had her show examples of previous work I had done.
-I wanted them to know I was someone that dealt with projects like this and was someone that could close.
+I was out of town traveling for work, so I didn’t see the email for a few days.
+Because of this, I missed out and someone else got it under contract.
+If they reduced the price, they might be more willing to negotiate if the offer fell through.
+My Realtor sent in my financials, a prequalification letter from a hard money letter, along with an offer at $295,000.
+I had my Realtor stress to the seller that I knew what I was doing with examples of previous work.
+I wanted them to know that I’ve managed projects like this and could deliver.

-As luck would have it, about fifteen days later, the current buyer backed out due to the extensive work needed.
+About fifteen days later, the current buyer backed out due to the extensive work needed.
 It was a lovely couple: he was a doctor and she was a lawyer.
 But they were not investors and didn’t have any experience with a project like this.
 They wanted to convert the property into a single-family residence where they could raise their family.
-They had also spent over $2,000 for a multitude of inspections from the standard home inspection, to a roofing inspection, an HVAC inspection, an electrical inspection, and a video plumbing line inspection.
-My guess was the knob & tube wiring (which had to be replaced to get insurance on the property) and the broken sewer line was what scared them off.
-But it worked out great for me, as my backup offer of $295,000 was immediately accepted.
+They had spent over $2,000 for a multitude of inspections.
+I guess the knob & tube wiring and the broken sewer line scared them off.
+Because they backed out, my $295,000 offer was immediately accepted.

-PRO TIP: I offered the other previous buyers $100 cash for copies of their inspections, and they agreed.
-They were able to recoup a little of the money they spent.
-And this saved me both time and money.
+PRO TIP: I offered the previous buyers $100 cash for copies of their inspections.
+They recouped a little of the money they spent, and saved me time and money.

-Then after reviewing all the inspections, and walking through the property with my contractor, I came back to the seller with a counter.
-Our final contract price was $277,500, with an effective net price of $270,000 after I got the seller to agree to pay for several thousand in closing costs.
+After reviewing the inspections, and walking through the property with my contractor, I came back to the seller with a counter.
+Our final contract price was $277,500, with an effective net price of $270,000 after the seller agreed to pay for closing costs.

 What Were the Challenges?